SpinnerX/Win32-to-Linux-Setup/README.md

  ## Installation

+ ## For installing oh-my-posh

+ - The themes directory is `C:\Program Files (x86)\oh-my-posh\themes`

+ - How you reference to your themes in the windows powershell profile is by referencing to `$env:POSH_THEMES_PATH`

+ - In that configuration file to configure oh-my-posh

+ - This is how you configure a specific theme: `oh-my-posh init pwsh --config $env:POSH_THEMES_PATH/capr4n.omp.json | Invoke-Expression`

+## New themes that DO NOT COME WITH OH-MY-POSH DEFAULT THEMES

+- Link where I found the nord themes, `https://github.com/AntonRyadovoy/pwsh_profile`

+- Nord themes
+   * These are nord-related themes available

+   * `nordcustom_v`

+   * `nordcustom`

+   * `nordcustom_v.3`

+## Configurating Desktop Layout, Widgets, Applets
 - For configurations purpose make sure to have your directory called `My-Desktop-Configurations` in the C drive.

 - So the filepath to that directory should look like `C:\My-Desktop-Configurations\neofetch-logos` or whatever directory you want to access here.